Frosty-Animal/OilStates/README.md

-Open with visula studio code:
+Open with visula studio code
-Dont download any extentions yet